 Home Retrofit recommends Tier 3 and 4 hybrid (heat pump) water heaters be left in their default setting.
-Additionally it is not recommended to duct exhaust air outside the conditioned space if intake air comes from inside the conditioned space as it will drive air infiltration into the conditioned space.
+Additionally, it is not recommended to duct exhaust air outside the conditioned space if intake air comes from inside the conditioned space, as it will drive air infiltration into the conditioned space.

-It is recommended gas piping of home is considered before purchase and installation of gas tankless water heater to ensure all gas appliances in home receive sufficient volumes of gas.
+It is recommended to consider gas piping of the home before purchase and installation of gas tankless water heater to ensure all gas appliances in the home receive sufficient volumes of gas.